RAS598-2025-S-Team07/RAS598-2025-S-Team07.github.io/docs/index.md

 While this remapping allowed my node to receive TFs (such as the map frame), I encountered issues with incomplete transformations between frames.
 As Dr. Aukes recommended, a workaround is to record the TFs from RViz or explicitly publish them yourself (e.g., with a static transform publisher or a TF broadcaster node), ensuring your node has access to all required transforms.
 ## Finalized ROS 2 Architecture

+Our final ROS 2 architecture consists of three primary nodes that work collaboratively to enable real-time user following and dynamic obstacle avoidance:

+- **camera_predictor_node**

+Subscribes to the RGB image stream from the OAK-D camera and uses a pretrained ResNet18 model to estimate the user’s horizontal offset, distance, and heading angle based on shoe detection.
+It publishes these predictions as formatted strings to /rpi_11/prediction_topic.

+- **live_predict (via get_live_predictions())**

+Independently captures live frames from the OAK-D camera using DepthAI, processes them through the same model as camera_predictor_node, and yields raw prediction values.
+This node is used in non-ROS workflows and during development for debugging or visualization.

+- **FollowGap_node (gap_finder)**

+Receives heading information from the prediction topic and LiDAR scan data.
+It performs scan preprocessing, detects navigable gaps, and selects the safest path that aligns with the user’s predicted direction.
+It then publishes velocity commands to /rpi_11/cmd_vel to drive the robot accordingly.

+The camera_predictor_node and live_predict components together provide a robust estimate of the user's direction.
+This estimate is consumed by the gap_finder node, which ensures that navigation paths are not only safe but also aligned with the user's movements.

+By fusing visual inference with LiDAR-based gap selection, the robot can adaptively and intelligently follow the user in dynamic environments, maintaining both safety and directional accuracy.

 ## Graphical User Interface (GUI)
 ### Current Progress: